 In practice, the first seven days of hospitalization in the ICU can be divided into two main phases, the early acute phase and the late acute phase.
 The early phase, which typically occurs during the first and second days in the ICU, is characterized by a highly catabolic state.
 The late phase from the third up to the seventh day is characterized by a high level of muscle deterioration and metabolic disturbances.
 There is currently no validated specific ICU nutrition assessment that can reliably satisfy the requirements of critically ill patients.
-Consequently, all patients admitted to the ICU should be considered at risk for malnutrition7.
-The patients in the present study were hospitalized in the ICU for at least 48 hours, and so, all are considered to be at high risk for malnutrition.
-Considering the caloric requirement for the first seven days of ICU hospitalization compared to the inadequate caloric intake recorded in the present study results, the high mortality rate (43.6%) may be explained by previous studies that reported an association between NEB and mortality in the ICU17-18.
+Consequently, all patients admitted to the ICU should be considered at risk for malnutrition.7 The patients in the present study were hospitalized in the ICU for at least 48 hours, and so, all are considered to be at high risk for malnutrition.
+Considering the caloric requirement for the first seven days of ICU hospitalization compared to the inadequate caloric intake recorded in the present study results, the high mortality rate (43.6%) may be explained by previous studies that reported an association between NEB and mortality in the ICU.17-18

-The present study data shows that when the enteral caloric intake of the patient was insufficient to achieve the target nutrition, the patient did not receive the recommended amounts of parenteral supplements7.
-According to the ESPEN guidelines, there is a complete consensus that oral diet is preferable over all other options if the patient is able to eat7.If not, EN should be initiated within the first 48 hours, followed by SPN or PN, within 3-7 days if the patient unable to obtain the full amount of nutritional calories through EN.
-A major concern is the risk of overfeeding when using PN and there is also a fear of increased infectious morbidity18.
-However, recent studies seem to agree that the amount of nutrients provided is more significant than the possibilities of complications due to the route of nutritional support19-20.
+The present study data shows that when the enteral caloric intake of the patient was insufficient to achieve the target nutrition, the patient did not receive the recommended amounts of parenteral supplements.7 According to the ESPEN guidelines, there is a complete consensus that oral diet is preferable over all other options if the patient is able to eat.7 If not, EN should be initiated within the first 48 hours, followed by SPN or PN, within 3-7 days if the patient unable to obtain the full amount of nutritional calories through EN.
+A major concern is the risk of overfeeding when using PN and there is also a fear of increased infectious morbidity.18 However, recent studies seem to agree that the amount of nutrients provided is more significant than the possibilities of complications due to the route of nutritional support.19-20

 Our study has limitations.
 Protein intake was not available and nitrogen deficit may be even more affecting outcome.
 This study was retrospective and could be helpful in planning nutritional target in the future.
 We chose to use the Faisy equation mainly because it has been developed in a population of very sick patients with APACHE II and SOFA scores very similar to ours.
 However , it would have been preferable to use indirect calorimetry to evaluate accurately the energy balance which is estimated in our study.
 Finally the observed mortality may be associated with other factors than undernutrition since lung transplant patients with severe septic shock have a high mortality.